Altitude and usable aerobic capacity

 Many hikers know the lived experience already:

-• a pace that feels normal at lower elevation can feel too aggressive higher up
+- a pace that is normal at lower elevation can become too aggressive higher up

-• recovery between hard sections may feel slower
+- recovery between hard sections can slow down

 TRIPS uses altitude to help represent that shift in sustainable performance.